jirvingphd/Anagrams/README.md

 ```

-## Teacher Notes
+## Further Teacher Notes

 Work through student solutions first.
 If students are unable to generate solutions independently, prompt them with follow up questions such as, how could we start checking letter by letter if the two matched?
+(This is apt to lead to a iterating over the strings similar to solution 2.)
+Alternatively, if you reference a "bag of letters" approach, you are more apt to produce solutions similar to the first solution above involving dictionaries and counts of letters.

 Once code is generated, be sure to have students go through the code line by line and explain verbally what is happening.
 Also be sure to explore edge cases which are important to consider.
 For example, "aabc" and "cba" are not anagrams because a occurs twice in the first string but only once in the second.